alan-turing-institute/nowwhat/Test/README.md

 These approve, reject or compare test expectations with actual outputs.

+#### Other git aliases

-We also provide the following aliases, which should be self-explanatory:
+We also provide the following, which should be self-explanatory:

 - `git doc`
 - `git refactor`